Onelinerhub/onelinerhub/golang/how-to-write-text-to-file.md

-# How to write to file
+# How to write text to file

 ```go
 package main